 - For while being free from all men, I made myself a slave to all men so I might gain more of them.

 - And I became like a Jew to the Jews, so I might win the Jews.
 To men under the law, like I’m under the law – though not being under the law myself – so I might win men under the law.

 - I became weak to the weak, so I might win the weak.
-I did – and do – become all things to all men, so that by all means I might save some.
+I *become all things to all men, so that by all means I might save some.

 - But I do everything for the gospel’s sake, so I might become a fellow partaker in it.

-- Didn’t – and don’t – you know that the men running in a race all indeed run, but only one receives the prize?
+- Don’t you *know that the men who run in a race all indeed run, but only one receives the prize?
 Run like this so you might seize it.

 - And every man who competes uses self-control in everything.
 Then these men indeed compete so they might receive a perishable crown, but we an imperishable one.